 One weekday January afternoon, a snowstorm came out of nowhere.
 It dropped over 4 inches of snow in less than an hour and it kept snowing.
 The forecasters were saying we would probably have over a foot of snow before it ended.
 My house was set way back from the busy Rt.
 113 but I could see that the traffic jam stretched on as as far as the eye could see.
 The cars were completely gridlocked as the road had become a sheet of ice.
 No one could get any traction.
 This included a school bus full of teenagers from a private academy that was stuck right by my driveway.

 I had just gone grocery shopping so my dog Mandy and I were in good shape food-wise.
-I got out my massive snow blower, 24 HP with a 50” cleaning path.
+I got out my massive snow blower, lots of horsepower with a 50” cleaning path.
 I cleaned my driveway even though it was still snowing.
 Even with this beast, 12 or more inches of snow was difficult.
 It worked much better to use it every 6” or so of snow.

 It only took two trips (it was self-propelled) to clean my driveway.
 On the last trip out to the end of the road, I went out to the vehicles and asked if anyone wanted to come in to my house, since it was about 15 degrees and it was pretty obvious it would be hours, maybe more, before the cars and bus would be able to move.
 The bus driver was able to pull over and about 25 kids got out of the bus.
 No one else took me up on my invitation.
 I told them if they changed their minds they were welcome.
 Guess I look more like a serial killer or predator than I think.